pluralsight/guides/draft/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 ```
 The modules and packages for the API will be put into the `/api` directory with the models stored in the `models.py` module, and the controllers (mostly for routing purposes) stored as modules in the `/controllers` package.

 We will put in our routes and app creation function in `/api/__init__.py`.
-This way, we are able to use the function to create multiple app instances with different configurations.
+This way, we are able to use the `create_app()` function to create multiple app instances with different configurations.
 This is especially helpful when you are writing tests for your application.

 ```
 from flask import Flask, Blueprint